Major Retail Store Closures & Reopenings in 2026

 - Hudson’s Bay Company: Final 6 stores to liquidate

-🎯 What This Means for Shoppers?
+What Does This Mean for Shoppers?

 Store closures might mean fewer places to shop, but also more opportunities to save big.
 Liquidation sales, remodeled stores, and new concepts are popping up as brands evolve.
 If you’re a loyal customer of any of these chains, now’s the time to check your local listings and see what’s changing near you.